-FSA Flexible Spending Arrangement
+FSA Flexible Spending Account

-The Health FSA allows your employees to use pre-tax deductions from their paychecks, or employer funding, to pay for any qualified health expense.
+The Health Flexible Spending Account allows your employees to use pre-tax deductions from their paychecks, or employer funding, to pay for any qualified health expense.
 Participant elections are made once per year, during the open enrollment, or when a qualifying life event is met.
 Unused amounts at the end of the plan year are forfeited to the plan – the infamous Use-It-or-Lose-It rule.
 Qualified expenses include medical, dental, vision, and prescription costs.
 Other expenses, like over-the-counter drugs, can be eligible with a doctor’s approval.

 - Limited Purpose FSA: Eligible to reimburse only dental and vision expenses